 The Yoga/Journaling Connection

-After making space for the above-mentioned block, you can give yourself some prompts to help lubricate the flow of energy to the blank page.
+After making space for the block as mentioned above, you can give yourself some prompts to help lubricate the flow of energy to the blank page.
 Here are some examples:

 - What did I learn from my practice today?